Of course you want to sell your listings, but if you want more listings, you must sell your real estate services at the same time.

-One way is through prospecting letters that offer useful information and/or show your understanding of the prospect’s wants, needs, and worries.
+One way to sell your real estate services is through prospecting letters that offer useful information and prove your understanding of the prospect’s wants, needs, and worries.

 This is an important step because it can get you in the door, where you can make that listing presentation.
 Combined with your agent bio, good prospecting letters will present you as a professional agent.